curityio/mcp-authorization-secured-api/README.md

 - User authentication
 - User consent

-Only MCP clients operated by the following administrator approved users (included in the deployment) can gain access to secured API data.\
+Only MCP clients operated by the following administrator approved users can gain access to secured API data.\
-To do so they must prove ownership of their corporate email.\
+The deployment includes these users, who must prove ownership of their corporate email to authenticate.\
-Simulate that by entering the email and then entering a one-time password delivered to the test email inbox.
+Simulate that by entering the email and then a one-time password delivered to the test email inbox.

 - john.doe@demo.example
 - jane.test@demo.example